jslatten/VSecureShell/README.md

 Additional Configuration:

 Toolbar to enable options for running top as well as additional chroots.
-Additional commands can be added to the toolbar by adding
+Additional commands can be added to the toolbar by adding the following format in the commands section:

-{name: "Button Title", command: "command_to_run"}
+{name: "Button Title", command: "command_to_run"},

 Default configuration: